 “If appeals cannot be safely heard in person due to social distancing measures, the clerk should contact all parties and explain the temporary arrangements for appeals.
 The clerk should establish whether everyone has access to the necessary equipment and that the appellant is able to participate in a hearing by telephone or video conference.”

 All of this means that admission authorities should consider very carefully the approach that they take to organising IAPs in the current circumstances.
-It is unlikely that a blanket approach to how hearings not in person are conducted will meet the ongoing requirements for following the correct procedure and ensuring fairness.
+It is important to ensure fairness in any procedure used and therefore it is advisable that whichever method a school chooses it should use the same method for all appeals.

 Where one or more members of an appeal panel has to withdraw (for a reason related to the incidence or transmission of coronavirus) from membership of the panel, the appeal panel may continue to consider and determine the appeal provided there remains a panel of at least two members (the requirement that the IAP is constituted of at least one lay member and at least on experienced in education, is disregarded)

 Where this exception is applied and the member withdrawing is the panel Chair, the admission authority must appoint (or arrange for the clerk to the IAP to appoint) one of the remaining members of the panel as the Chair.